mfine/rabbitmq-bitmask-exchange/README.md

 are determined; then one destination is randomly chosen and delivered to.

+To use, install the plugin and choose 'direct-bitmask' for exchange type.

-## RabbitMQ Topic Bitmask Exchange
+## Topic Bitmask Exchange

 Similar to an AMQP topic exchange, except that destinations are matched by the above masking checks: all destinations with binding keys that support a message's routing key will be delivered to.

+To use, install the plugin and choose 'topic-bitmask' for exchange type.